-Dome Karukoski’s portrait of the life of JRR Tolkien provides a warm, emotional and well constructed biopic of a literally legend who never succumbed the trappings of fame or celebrity inherent with many of his modern contemporaries.
-With strong performances and beautifully rich cinematography, Karukoski dovetails the emerging fantasy world created by Tolkien against the realities of pre-First World War Britain, where opportunity was reliant on background and class.
+Dome Karukoski’s portrait of the life of JRR Tolkien provides a warm, emotional and well-constructed biopic of a literary legend while honouring a man who never succumbed to the trappings of fame or celebrity.
+With solid performances and beautifully rich cinematography, Karukoski (Tom of Finland) dovetails the emerging fantasy world created by Tolkien against the realities of pre-First World War Britain.
+While equally reflecting the fact that opportunity was reliant on background and class in Imperial Britain.

-There is inherent risk when recounting the life of literary figures such as Tolkien, that emphasis is placed on loose narratives that fail to explore the true nature of the creative genius.
-Tolkien at times falls into this trap, seeking to link too many early experiences with the eventual masterpiece that was Lord of Rings and the Hobbit.
-However, despite these flaws the film sores in its exploration of youth and learning against the backdrop of a devastating war.
-Identifying the violent loss of innocence and creativity war creates and the artistic impulse to translate those experiences into literary form.
+There is an inherent risk when recounting the life of literary figures such as Tolkien, which leads to an emphasis on loose narratives that fail to explore the true nature of creative genius.
+Tolkien, at times, falls into this trap, seeking to link too many of his early experiences with the eventual creation of Lord of the Rings and the Hobbit.
+However, despite these flaws, the film does soar in exploring youth and learning against the backdrop of a devastating war.
+Here the violent loss of innocence and creativity during war is dovetailed with the artistic impulse to translate those experiences into literary form.

-Set against the backdrop of the gruesome battle of the Somme in 1916, the film takes us on a journey through Tolkien’s early adolescence and formative years of study via flashbacks prior to the war.
-These explore the loss of his mother at a young age, his foster placement through the catholic church and study at King Edwards School in Birmingham.
-His school years building long lasting friendships that were ultimately changed forever by the onset of the First World War.
+Set against the backdrop of the Somme in 1916, the film takes us on a journey through Tolkien’s early adolescence and formative years of study via flashbacks.
+These explore the loss of his mother at a young age, his foster placement through the catholic church and his eventual study at King Edwards School in Birmingham.
+His school years, helping to build a series of long-lasting friendships that would ultimately change him forever.

-While not always perfect in execution; opting at times to try and link too many youthful experiences to the eventual publication of Lord of the Rings.
-Tolkien is a love letter to a creative genius that at times shines in its narrative.
-Providing a deeply emotional study of friendship and creativity and the ultimate destruction of innocence during war.
+While not always perfect in execution, at times opting to link too many youthful experiences to the eventual publication of Lord of the Rings, Tolkien is a love letter to a creative genius.

 Director: Dome Karukoski